Rebeca Romero Rainey

 Her broader service to the community banking industry began when she joined the board of the Independent Community Bankers of New Mexico, where she served as president in 2007-08.
 She entered the national stage by becoming active within ICBA and serving on several committees.
 Romero Rainey also played a key role in the formation of ICBA’s Minority Bank Council and served as its first chairman.
 Later she was nominated to become a member of ICBA’s Executive Committee, and in 2016, became ICBA chairman.

 Romero Rainey has also served on the Federal Deposit Insurance Corp.
 Advisory Committee on Community Banking and the Kansas City Federal Reserve Community Depository Institution Advisory Council.
-She has been featured on CSPAN, MSNBC, CNBC, NPR, and has testified before Congress, and delivered speeches before the Federal Reserve, OCC and FDIC.
+She has been featured on CSPAN, MSNBC, CNBC, NPR, Fox Business News, and has been named a top Washington lobbyist every year since 2018 by “The Hill” publication.
+Romero Rainey has testified before Congress, and delivered speeches before the Federal Reserve, OCC and FDIC.

 Romero Rainey has a long history of community engagement and collaboration among community stakeholders.
 She is the co-founder of the Bridges Project for Education, a nonprofit focused on helping first-generation college students.
 She was also selected as Taos Citizen of the Year in 2009 and has been awarded the New Mexico Governor’s Award for outstanding women.